Serves: 4 | Total Time: 1 Hour

-Who doesn't just love a good ol' fashioned, hearty hamburger stew that tastes like it has been cooking all day?
+Who doesn't just love a good ol' fashioned, hearty hamburger soup recipe that tastes like it has been cooking all day?

-My guess is that not many of you have that kind of time, although it sure would be nice to sit down to a home-cooked meal that satisfies, now wouldn't it?
+My guess is that not many of you have this kind of time, although it sure would be nice to sit down to a home-cooked weeknight meal that satisfies, now wouldn't it?

-Well, you can, thanks to the Instant Pot.
+Well, you can, thanks to the new interest in pressure cooker recipes.
 I love my Instant Pot, and this is officially my first Instant Pot recipe!

-I will admit, this hamburger stew recipe was first created to be cooked over the stove.
-It took a while, and one day I realized that I could probably get all this amazing flavor in a whole lotta less time with the pressure cooker.
+I will admit, this hamburger soup recipe was first created to be cooked over the stove.
+It took a while, and I realized that I could probably get all this amazing flavor in a whole lotta less time with the pressure cooker.
 You know, the flavor just comes out so much better in that thing!

-This is a great stew for any kind of weather; it is lightly spicy for cool days, hamburger-y for summer barbecue days, complete with garden vegetables and a hint of sweetness for any kind of day.
+This is a great soup for any kind of weather; lightly spicy for cool days, hamburger-y for summer barbecue days, complete with garden vegetables and a hint of sweetness.

 Summer is coming... serve this up with a Nutty Cherry Limeade at your next outdoor gathering, or pair it with a robust red if taking it indoors.

 Total Time: 1 Hour